darellanodev/yt-dlp-gui/README.md

 This a graphical user interface (GUI) for the yt-dlp program.
 It is project to learn about Electron.

+## THIS APPLICATION IS IN AN EARLY STAGE OF DEVELOPMENT

 ## Github repository

 - <https://github.com/darellanodev/yt-dlp-gui>